melerodev/melerodev/README.md

 ### Glad to see you here!
-I am a technician in **Computer Microsystems and Networks (SMR)** and I am currently studying **Web Application Development (DAW)**.
+I am a technician in Computer Microsystems and Networks (SMR) and I am currently studying Web Application Development (DAW).

 I specialize in:

-- 🎨 Interface design for web applications and websites.
+🎨 Interface design for web applications and websites.

-- 🖥️ Server configuration.
+🖥️ Server configuration.

-- 🌐 Network design and configuration.
+🌐 Network design and configuration.

-- 📄 Advanced use of word processors and spreadsheets.
+📄 Advanced use of word processors and spreadsheets.

-- 💻 Algorithm programming and software development.
+💻 Algorithm programming and software development.

-- 🗂️ Database design and configuration.
+🗂️ Database design and configuration.

 <br/>

+## Rapidfire
+<table><tr><td valign="top" width="50%">

+</td><td valign="top" width="50%">

 </td></tr></table>